kumarRaj/hld/activeUserDesign/MultiServer.md

  Solution 1:
  Task:

-    create a loadbalancer to manage requests between servers[1] check incoming request limit in loadbalancer[2]
+    - create a loadbalancer to manage requests between servers[1]
+    - check incoming request limit in loadbalancer[2]
-    loadbalancer will trigger a shell script[3]
+    - loadbalancer will trigger a shell script[3]
-    Shell Script will run docker commands to create a new server[4] On successful creation of server shell script will inform load balancer[5]
+    - shell Script will run docker commands to create a new server[4]
+    - On successful creation of server shell script will inform load balancer[5]

     Loadbalancer: Distributes network traffic among servers

-    Create a server -> list of the servers it will distribute the traffic in Algorithm which will help in distribution
+    - Create a server -> list of the servers it will distribute the traffic in
+    - Algorithm which will help in distribution
-    Send back response to the correct server where we got request from Add/remove to the list of servers on new servers getting started or old servers which are not working Create a trigger point, async and non-returning in nature, while executing the distribution algorithm Monitor the incoming traffic
+    - Send back response to the correct server where we got request from
+    - Add/remove to the list of servers on new servers getting started or old servers which are not working
+    - Create a trigger point, async and non-returning in nature, while executing the distribution algorithm
+    - Monitor the incoming traffic